Jabo25/learning-tensorflow-2023/baseballERAprediction/README.txt

 I wanted to see how well I could predict pitcher ERA in the MLB by using a basic machine-learning model.
 All of my data was collected from baseball savant which is ran by the MLB. https://baseballsavant.mlb.com/ Baseball Savant allowed me to download a CSV file of every pitcher statistic in the Statcast era of baseball.
 This data is powered by a model.
+I have a link to my google colab to make it easier to run: https://colab.research.google.com/drive/1PJAej-CpBxssjjNKtxBxK9N5Ua2oYa2H?usp=sharing#scrollTo=HIQdkZ80QedD

 There are 2 versions of the project I used.
 The statcast-only model uses Statcast era statistics like launch angle and hard hit rate to predict ERA.
 However, it does not have older statistics like OPS, SLG, and OBP.
 I also did not show graphs or use normalization in this model.